Autodesk-Forge/forge-tutorial-postman/DA4Revit/readme.md

 To set the environment variables:

-1. Click the Environment icon on the upper right corner of Postman.
+1. Click the **Environment quick look** icon on the upper right corner of Postman.
    ![Environment quick look icon](images/task2-environment_quick_look_icon.png "Environment quick look icon")

 2. Click **Edit** on the upper right corner.
 The Manage Environments dialog displays.